 Create a mood board

 Creating a mood board is the first step in the design process and involves gathering lots of design inspiration, like photos, swatches, samples, etc., and arranging them on a board.
 Once these seemingly disparate items are assembled together, you’ll start to notice patterns in your collage, like the style of furniture you like, colors you’re drawn to and the overall design tone (masculine, playful, old-world, etc.).

 These decorating details will quickly guide you to your preferred design style, whether it’s traditional or modern, or an eclectic mix.
 Yes, you read that right, eclecticism IS a recognized decorating style that marries a bunch of different design aesthetics into one surprisingly cohesive look.

 Designer tip: take your mood board (or a photo of it) shopping with you so you can evaluate whether or not your purchase will fit your design style before you haul it home.

 It’s no secret that there is an entire industry devoted to helping homeowners decorate, so if you would rather leave the work to a professional, consider hiring an interior designer.
 These design experts will help you quickly determine your design style and then suggest furnishing to match your unique tastes.

 Shopping for custom window treatments and not sure what product would match your design style?
-Then sign-up for a free in-home consultation with a Decorview window coverings expert in your area.
+Then sign-up for a free virtual or in-home consultation with a Decorview window coverings expert in your area.
 Our designers will be able to help you choose the best blinds, shades or shutters for your home.